Gathering information from clients can be one of the most painful parts of business.

 Due to their open-ended nature, documents can get a little messy.
 Clients can type in whatever they want, wherever they want.
 Sometimes they will highlight messages and use other strange formatting which you have to decipher and clean up.

-If you go with documents, you will also need an external system to receive files and attachments.
+If you go with documents or spreadsheets, you will also need an external system to receive files and attachments.
 Dropbox or Google Drive can handle this.
 This can make it difficult for your clients to track what they have or haven’t uploaded as they need to check multiple systems.